Matt LeBlanc

-Matthew Steven LeBlanc (/ləˈblɒŋk/; born July 25, 1967) is an American actor.
+Matthew Steven LeBlanc (/ləˈblɑːŋk/ lə-BLAHNK; born July 25, 1967) is an American actor.
 He gained global recognition with his portrayal of Joey Tribbiani in the NBC sitcom Friends (1994–2004), and in its spin-off series Joey (2004–2006).
 For his work on Friends, LeBlanc received three nominations at the Primetime Emmy Awards.
 He has also starred as a fictionalized version of himself in Episodes (2011–2017), for which he won a Golden Globe Award and received four additional Emmy Award nominations.
 He co-hosted Top Gear from 2016 to 2019.
 From 2016 to 2020, he played patriarch Adam Burns in the CBS sitcom Man with a Plan.

 Early life

 Matthew Steven LeBlanc was born at Newton-Wellesley Hospital in Newton, Massachusetts.
 His mother, Patricia, was an office manager; his father, Paul LeBlanc, was a mechanic and a veteran of the Vietnam War.
-He has a brother Justin LeBlanc.
+He has a brother named Justin LeBlanc.
 His father is of French-Canadian descent and his mother is of Italian ancestry, the daughter of immigrants from Arce, Lazio.
 He attended Newton North High School, where he graduated in the same year as future comedian Louis C.K.
 After high school he attended college at Wentworth Institute of Technology in Boston.
 He dropped out shortly after starting his second semester.

 LeBlanc moved to New York at the age of 17 to pursue a career in modeling, but he was told he was too short to be in the industry.
 His acting career began after a woman invited him to accompany her to an audition, where he ended up getting signed by her manager.
 Although he had booked commercials and television and film roles before Friends, he was reportedly down to his last eleven dollars before landing the role of Joey Tribbiani.